marsch/Architecture/Connectors/AdapterGuide.md

 common for the system to provide an API endpoint which can provide the structure of any object in the system.

-If the objects has a fixed structure, then the connector developer can hard code the schema of the objects produced.
+If the objects has a fixed structure, then the adapter developer can hard code the schema of the objects produced.
 Otherwise, the developer should write code to fetch [the dynamic structure of that object.](https://github.com/elasticio/sugarcrm-component/blob/master/lib/actions/upsertObject.js#L36-L43).